kammerchor-wernigerode/participate/README.md

 ### Remind overdue singers

-If the feature is activated, all participants who have not yet registered for the next event will receive another invitation by email.
+If the feature is active, all participants who have not yet registered for the next event will receive another invitation by email.
 By default, all events are considered that are up to 14 days in the future.

 The cron expression and the offset are configurable.
 However, the email address of the manager must be configured.